 - Then we see 7.5-inch tall pocketed coils.
 These coils make the Purple Hybrid very responsive, adding to pressure point relief and correct spine alignment.

-- Last we find another transitional high-density foam layer that supports the coils and provides stability to the mattress.
+- At the base, we find another transitional high-density foam layer that supports the coils and provides stability to the mattress.

 As mentioned before, the grid within the Purple Hybrid provides unique but well-adapted pressure point relief.
 The only issue you may have if you’re a light sleeper is that your weight might not be enough to make the grid collapse.
 In that case, you’d be better off going for one of the above all-foam mattresses.